ebuzeryalcin/Travellers/README.md

 Several steps were taken to ensure the security of the user's data.

--   The password users are using is secured with hashing method, a secret key which secures users password.
+-   The password users are using is secured with the hashing method, a secret key which secures users password.
 It cannot be seen anywhere including the database.
 -   For security reasons, if a user/person tries to access session features, application functionalitites which requires to be logged in, page will redirect to login page.
-This secority method keeps the application safe.
+This security method keeps the application safe.

 ### Features Left to Implement